rapa1a/rapa1a/README.md

 - 👋 Hi, I’m @rapa1a
 - 👀 I’m interested in ...
+Learning how GitHub can accelerate my studies
 - 🌱 I’m currently learning ...
 Swift & Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... by email rapa1a@outlook.com

 <!---
 rapa1a/rapa1a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.